 - the National Dementia Strategy

-- the NHS Health Scotland and Alzheimer Scotland Dementia and Equality evidence paper
+- the NHS Health Scotland and Alzheimer Scotland Dementia and Equality briefing paper

-- self help books and DVDs created jointly with Alzheimer Scotland.
+- resources such as self help books and DVDs created jointly with Alzheimer Scotland, and resources for professionals.

 - Around 64% of people affected receive a diagnosis.

 - Around 3.5% of people affected are under the age of 65.

 - As of 2015, up to 90,000 people in Scotland were affected by dementia.

 - As the population ages, the number of people with dementia is steadily increasing as the risk of development increases with age.